RikJansenTU/FontysInternship/Project_3/AI_Finetuning_Research.md

 There are four main methods of finetuning a text-to-image model: Dreambooth, textual inversion, LoRA, and hypernetworks.
 Each work in slightly different ways, and have different advantages and disadvantages, all of which I will summarize below.

 **Dreambooth**
 Dreambooth is a fine-tuning method for diffusion models published by Google in 2022, which allows you to inject a custom subject into the model based on a few pictures and a matching identifier.
 As a result, the model can generate highly accurate reproductions of the subjects in a variety of new situations.
-The model gets retrained completely, requiring a large amount of processing power and resulting in a very large file (2-5 GB) for each fine-tuning.
+The model gets retrained completely, resulting in a very large file (2-5 GB) for each adaptation.
-  Dreambooth: good results but very large

 **Textual Inversion**
+Textual inversion is a technique that also allows you to 'teach' new subjects to a diffusion model, but unlike Dreambooth the image generation model itself isn't changed.
+Instead, it affects the part of the AI that controls how a prompt gets used to generate an image, inserting a new keyword.
+Textual inversion basically allows you to add a new term to the AI's vocabulary.
+Because the image generation model isn't affected, the file resulting from the fine-tuning process is much smaller, usually around 100 KB.
+These files are called embeddings, and because of the way they work it's possible to add a variety of new subjects and even artstyles to the same embedding, allowing a great degree of customization.
+They produce relatively good results based on just a few pictures, but training does take a relatively long time.

 **LoRA**
+LoRA stands for Low-Rank Adaptation, and modifies the cross-attention layer of the diffusion model, the part where the prompt is used to steer the image generation in the right direction.
+LoRA adds and adjusts some weights in this layer, modifying it to be able to generate a new subject or style without having to completely retrain the model.
+To optimize this process, LoRA reduces the model's weights matrix into multiple lower-rank matrixes, resulting in relatively small file-sizes of around 100-200 MB, and a fast training time.

 **Hypernetworks**
 Hypernetworks is a fine-tuning method developed by [NovelAI](), which inserts small neural networks into the cross-attention layer of the original model.
 They are lightweight, small in size, and relatively easy to train.
 However, it is difficult to train a hypernetwork on multiple subjects, and users report worse results compared to LoRA or embeddings, with little to no gain in size or performance.

 Large processing power requirements  -> expensive, probably won't work for a free tool
 Results are unpredictable